tessell-cloud/terraform-provider-tessell/docs/resources/db_service.md

 - `description` (String) DB Service's description
 - `edition` (String)
 - `enable_deletion_protection` (Boolean) Specify whether to enable deletion protection for the DB Service
-- `enable_perf_insights` (Boolean) This field specifies whether to enable performance insights for the DB Service.
 - `enable_stop_protection` (Boolean) This field specifies whether to enable stop protection for the DB Service.
 If this is enabled, the stop for the DB Service would be disallowed until this setting is disabled.
 - `expected_status` (String) If provided, invoke the DB Service start/stop API
 - `instances` (Block List) Instances associated with this DB Service (see [below for nested schema](#nestedblock--instances))